Collective cluster nucleation dynamics in quantum magnets

 In a first set of experiments, we aim to explore this collective spectral response.
 We start in the fully polarized $\ket|\downarrow>^{\otimes N}$ state.
-For different $h_z$, we abruptly quench the transversal coupling from zero to $\Omega_\text{max}$ and take snapshots of the system after an evolution time of $\qty{2}{\micro \second}$.
+For different $h_z$, we abruptly quench the transversal coupling from zero to $\Omega = 2\pi\times\qty{2.24}{MHz}$ and take snapshots of the system after an evolution time of $\qty{2}{\micro \second}$.
 Spin-flipped atoms, that is, atoms excited to the Rydberg state, are lost from the traps due to the anti-trapping nature of the Rydberg state in our optical tweezers.
 We reconstruct the spin configuration in the $\hat{Z}$-basis by comparing the tweezer population before and after the quench. \autoref{fig:1}c shows a typical final image where we highlight connected clusters of Rydberg atoms.
 By repeating the experiment for different $h_z$, we obtain statistics of the cluster size distribution.
 In the following, we measure the longitudinal field $\widetilde{h}_z = -(h_z - h_z^A)$ inverted and relative to the deconfinement resonance.
 The resulting two-dimensional histogram is shown in \autoref{fig:2}a, where we include only clusters, defined as two or more adjacent spin flips.
-No feature is visible at the single spin flip resonance $\widetilde{h}_z = \widetilde{h}_z^S = \qty{11}{\mega \hertz}$.
+Due to the Rydberg blockade, no feature is visible at the single spin flip resonance $\widetilde{h}_z = \widetilde{h}_z^S = 2\pi \times \qty{11}{\mega \hertz}$.
 For decreasing $\widetilde{h}_z$, the cluster size distribution develops a pronounced tail towards large clusters.
 Vertical cuts at different cluster sizes (inset of \autoref{fig:2}a) reveal a series of resonances, which show the expected trend of a smaller $\widetilde{h}_z$ for larger cluster size.
-In \autoref{fig:2}b we summarize the resonance positions extracted from Gaussian fits to the cuts together with the classical expectation $\widetilde{h}_z^{C}(k) = 2J/k$.
-Our analysis reveals collective resonances up to confined cluster sizes of about $k=15$.
-We observe a sizeable shift of the resonances towards larger $\widetilde{h}_z$, which we attribute to the quantum fluctuations induced by the strong transverse field $\Omega$.
-The unresolved diagonal and longer-ranged interactions tend to shift the collective cluster resonances towards smaller $\widetilde{h}_z$.